 Immigration composition differs.
 New York receives significant immigration from South and East Asia โ particularly from India, China, and South Korea โ populations that have documented above-average educational attainment and test performance in the second generation.
 This is different from California and Texas where the dominant immigrant populations are from Mexico and Central America โ groups that perform at average levels once English language acquisition is controlled for.

 Education spending is dramatically higher.
 At $24,900 per pupil New York spends nearly twice as much as Texas ($11,200) and substantially more than California ($13,100).
 This investment, while imperfectly distributed, produces measurable improvements in cognitive outcomes over time.
+A state-by-state comparison reveals similar patterns elsewhere โ for instance, the relationship between investment and outcomes is examined in depth in the average IQ in Massachusetts analysis, where the nation's top-ranked state combines elite university density with the highest per-capita educational attainment.

 | Metric | New York | California | Texas |